alibabacloud-howto/import-bulk-images/README.md

 * ARN

-    You have to give the Image Search instance a permission of access to your OSS bucket.
+    You have to give some permissions to the Image Search instance.
 Please create a RAM role and input the ARN parameter.

     1. Access to [RAM Roles management console](https://ram.console.aliyun.com/roles).